 If the tiny living pod above looks like a NASA-built space lander, it’s for a good reason.
 Designer Garrett Finney used to work for NASA developing space exploration vehicles and living spaces.
 After he left, he set to work developing an Earth-based recreational vehicle.
 His compact creation is called Firefly as an ode to the beloved sci-fi TV series.

 Meant as a temporary shelter and not a permanent tiny living space, the Firefly contains only the bare minimum of space and amenities.
 On-board water tanks and space for storage mean that travelers will have what they need at their disposal.
+The adjustable legs mean you can use it on uneven terrain, and they make it look extra spacey, too.
+It’s hard not to feel a little giddy at the thought of your inner child getting to spend the night in what essentially feels like a Mars habitat pod.

 Although the Firefly is still in the prototype stages, the designers envision it eventually looking something like this: a serene outpost where one can get away from the rest of the world and just enjoy the beauty of our home planet.